 Common Health Problems

-While obtaining a puppy from a reputable breeder that performs health tests will reduce the risk of some of the known conditions developing, there are no guarantees a dog will be perfectly healthy.
+Obtaining a puppy from a reputable breeder that performs health tests can reduce the risk of some of the known conditions developing, however, there are no guarantees a dog will be perfectly healthy.

 Some of the conditions it's worth being aware of include:

-Hip Dysplasia: Common amongst many breeds, this relates to the abnormal positioning of one or both of the hip joints.
+- Hip Dysplasia: Common among many breeds, this condition relates to the abnormal positioning of one or both of the hip joints.
 It can cause pain and mobility issues and, in severe cases, surgery can be required to help correct the problem.

-Hypothyroidism: This relates to the thyroid underperforming, and this can slow down the metabolism.
-Symptoms include weight gain, hair loss, coat and skin problems and lethargy.
+- Hypothyroidism: This relates to the thyroid underperforming, which can slow down the metabolism.
+Symptoms include weight gain, hair loss, coat and skin problems, and lethargy.
 Once diagnosed, the condition can usually be successfully managed through the use of specific thyroid medication.

-Heart Disease: It's thought that Airedales could be at higher than average risk of developing heart murmurs or the heart disease Dilated Cardiomyopathy.
+- Heart Disease: It's thought that Airedales could be at a higher than average risk of developing heart murmurs or the heart disease called dilated cardiomyopathy.
 Good breeders will have a cardiac exam performed on prospective parents.

 Diet and Nutrition